-However, when a person with a mortgage – known as a mortgagor in legal lingo – fails to make payments to their lender, the nebulous possibility turns into a crushing reality.
+However, when a person with a mortgage – known as a mortgagor in legal lingo – fails to make payments to their lender, the possibility becomes a crushing reality.
 Sometimes, a mortgagor can repair a mortgage loan by working out an agreement with the lender.
 But if such an agreement between the mortgagor and lending institution cannot be reached then the mortgagor will inevitably face foreclosure.

 Something less talked about is that lenders are still obliged to act within certain ethical bounds even after a foreclosure has been implemented.
 All lenders – or “mortgagees” – must conduct themselves with “good faith” and exercise “due diligence” to see that the adverse impact of the default is kept to an absolute minimum.
 Failure to abide by these ethical standards is a serious issue and transgressors can face severe penalties.